-- O Decide level of action
+- O Step 1.
+Identify Problem

+- O Step 2.
+Investigate, Confirm, and Refine

-- O Develop Step 3: The Remediation Plan
+- O Step 3.
+Develop a Remediation Plan

 - Medical Knowledge

 - O Patient Care

-- Professionalism
+- O Professionalism

-- O Develop Step 4: What are the follow-up plans and objectives of the remediation plan?
+- O Step 4: Follow up

+- What are the follow-up plans and objectives of the remediation plan?